wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 MYSQL_ROOT_PASSWORD=root_password
 ```

-Update the values for both `VONAGE_API_KEY=` and `VONAGE_API_SECRET=` which you can find inside the [Vonage Developer Dashboard](https://dashboard.nexmo.com/sign-in).
+Update the values for both `VONAGE_API_KEY=` and `VONAGE_API_SECRET=`, which you can find inside the [Vonage Developer Dashboard](https://dashboard.nexmo.com/sign-in).

 Then, in the dashboard, navigate to "Your Applications".
-Create a new application, making sure to download the `private.key` file to the projects root directory, and ensuring your application has voice capabilities.
+Create a new application, making sure to download the `private.key` file to the project's root directory, and ensuring your application has voice capabilities.

 You need to set the Event webhook URL when using the Voice API.
 Set this to the ngrok HTTPS URL you copied in the last section.